It’s included in that giant bucket of information dumped on you in briefing after briefing right before deployment:

 Exactly what will happen if your service member or another member of his unit is killed?
 What should you expect?
 What happens if they are injured?

-We get a lot of questions about this at SpouseBuzz.
+We get a lot of questions about this.
 Readers want to know what to expect from the notification process, cant remember what was said in those briefings or maybe never made it to one.
 They want to know who will show-up at their door, what they will say and when they will arrive.
 They want to be empowered with information.

 But it is so important.
 And whether this is your first or fifteenth deployment, a refresher from the casualty affairs folks is probably a good idea.

 But we're not PowerPoint people here.
 So instead of making you sit through an acronym riddled briefing the next time we see you, we’ve gone straight to the source at the Pentagon to get you as cut and dry a run down here as we can.